 MailChimp has been one of the fastest growing email marketing providers* for years now.
 They’ve built an huge base of customers ranging from tiny personal accounts to some of the most prestigious enterprise brands in the world.

 That said – they aren’t the best fit for everyone and have some disadvantages along with strong advantages.
-This MailChimp review will break down what I’ve found to be pros that I especially appreciate for myself and my clients along with the cons that MailChimp hasn’t improved dramatically over the past 6 years.
+This MailChimp review will break down what I’ve found to be pros that I especially appreciate for myself and my clients along with the cons that MailChimp hasn’t improved on over the past 9 years.

 One side note – I live in Atlanta, GA.
 I work downtown and think of myself as an Atlantan.
-MailChimp is one of Atlanta’s best corporate citizens and one of (if not the) our best technology companies.
-I have quite a bit of hometown bias that I’ll try to set aside (but to fellow Atlantans – just go start using MailChimp – it’s pretty much your civic duty).
+MailChimp is one of Atlanta’s best corporate citizens and one of our best technology companies.
+They’ve made our city “better, weirder, and more human.”
+I have a lot of hometown bias that I’ll try to set aside (but to fellow Atlantans – just go start using MailChimp – it’s pretty much your civic duty like buying Coca-Cola over Pepsi).

 Let’s dive into this MailChimp review!